 Furthermore, the area rug has been there for years.
 Every summer I take it outside and give it a good hose down even though it isn’t indoor/outdoor (I don’t suggest doing this with an expensive rug) and let it dry on the driveway.
 It gets rid of the dirt and muck from winter and spring, but I’m afraid my cleaning trick has run its course.
 To add to my negative rant, the lighting is ho-hum and the flooring is starting to separate at the seams.
+Convinced yet?

 One thing I did change several years ago was the closet configuration.
-When we moved in there was one shelf running across the length of the closet with a rod to hang jackets below.
+When we moved in, there was one shelf running across the length of the closet with a rod to hang jackets below.
 It was far from functional, so I took it down, painted (after filling the gigantic holes) and installed a system made by Rubbermaid called Configurations.

 I should probably mention that we weeded out the over-sized collection of jackets and hats (I still don’t know whose jacket that number 14 was- my son has only ever been 8 or 10).

 It functions well for our family even though it doesn’t have a “wow” design factor.
 We keep the closet doors closed most of the time, so it really isn’t something that I feel needs addressing.

-I think a good place to start with my front entrance makeover is selecting a new rug.
-The size I need isn’t standard and it’s proving to be a bit of a chore.
+I think a good place to start for our front entrance makeover is selecting a new rug.
+The size I need isn’t standard, and it’s proving to be a bit of a chore.